Are Cities Making Animals Smarter?

 Ratnayaka is one of the world’s few fishing-cat experts.
 While studying the cats that roam the wetlands around Colombo, she had occasionally heard rumors of sightings within the city itself.
 But no one had ever documented a fishing cat in the remote metropolis—or, for that matter, in any city on the planet—until the spring of 2015, when the koi thief was recorded outside her office.
 Now, on her phone, Ratnayaka held the first evidence that something could be calling—or forcing—the reclusive animals into the heart of one of Asia’s most rapidly developing urban landscapes.

 Since then, Ratnayaka has launched the first-ever study of urban fishing cats, identifying and tracking a small, scattered population of the animals in Colombo as they caper over roofs and wiggle through storm drains.
-As Ratnayaka considers how they may be adapting to this unlikely setting—and whether or not they’re doing so fast enough to make the city, which has been bulldozing its way into their natural habitat, a sustainable home—she has stumbled into a provocative theory.
+As Ratnayaka considers how they may be adapting to this unlikely setting—and whether they’re doing so fast enough to make the city, which has been bulldozing its way into their natural habitat, a sustainable home—she has stumbled into a provocative theory.
 Some scientists speculate that only the most intelligent members of a species can survive in a hazardous and ever-changing urban world.
 If so, cities may be making animals smarter than their rural counterparts.

 What city life does to fishing cats’ brains is one of many factors that will determine the fate of Ratnayaka’s unwitting urban pioneers.
 But untangling its influence requires wildlife researchers to confront one of the most daunting questions in cognitive science: What is the definition of intelligence?

-Colombo is in the midst of an expansion that’s startling even by South-Asian standards.
+Colombo is in the midst of an expansion that’s startling even by South Asian standards.
 Stretched along the shores of the Indian Ocean, the city has been an international-trading center since the days of the Silk Road.
 But Sri Lanka’s modern economy was crippled by a brutal civil war that lasted from the early 1980s to the late 2000s.
 Colombo has sprinted to recover prosperity since.
 Flush with new businesses and tropics-hungry tourists, its Western-style north end is now crowded with glittering skyscrapers, immaculate coffee shops, and thumping nightclubs.
 The city’s grittier borders, meanwhile, have pressed ever deeper into the surrounding jungle.

 On a simmering morning in February, Ratnayaka took me on a tour of the district inhabited by her former office’s mischievous koi-hunting cat.
 She picked me up in the back of a motorized rickshaw, and we honked our way north through the jammed streets.
-Buddha statues with flashing haloes studded the intersections; everything smelled like incense, garbage, or gasoline.
+Buddha statues with flashing halos studded the intersections; everything smelled like incense, garbage, or gasoline.

 As we rattled along, Ratnayaka—a purple-haired 29-year-old who once stored fishing-cat poop in a Nutella jar in her family’s freezer—gleefully pointed out the unlikely hangouts of the furry thief, a young male cat she’d named Mizuchi after a mythical Japanese dragon that lives in water.
-Mizuchi’s GPS-collar data had placed him not only in local ponds and canals, but also in the parking lot of a neon-lit movie theater and in the middle of a multi-lane traffic circle.
+Mizuchi’s GPS-collar data had placed him not only in local ponds and canals, but also in the parking lot of a neon-lit movie theater and in the middle of a multilane traffic circle.
 His territory, which stretched about two square miles, was mostly covered with asphalt and packed with cars.

 After a couple of short turns onto leafy side roads, our rickshaw abruptly arrived at a more languid cul-de-sac.
 Swaying palms shaded the street’s sun-bleached buildings, several of which had ponds and gardens.
 One of the buildings was Ratnayaka’s old workplace.
 With a furtive glance, she led me around the corner of an unoccupied house.
 We passed a line of parked motorcycles and ducked under a balcony, stopping at a small window that opened into an empty, dusty room.
 Dirt smudges ran up the wall beneath the window.
 It took me a moment to realize they were paw prints.
 The derelict room, Ratnayaka said, was Mizuchi’s favorite hideout.